ustaxcourt/website-wagtail/README.md

 # The Developer Sandbox AWS Account

+## Getting AWS Credentials

+Mike will reach out to you with a aws console username & password.
+Please verify you can login with it, and also reach out to have your default password changed because you can't do it in the console from what we've seen.

+Next, you'll want to make sure your application is setup with your sso.
+You should be able to run this command and enter your SSO url when prompted.
+You'll also be promted with some other stuff you want to fill in.

+- `aws sso configure`

+If you want to manually refresh your token which should last 8 hours, run this command

+- `aws sso login --profile sandbox`

 ## Deploying to your account

 If you want to deploy the application to your sandbox, follow these steps: